TKatzz/TKatzz/README.md

 **TKatzz/TKatzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 I'm Tomer and i am here to learn and showcase projects.
-I am currently learning Data Science and i have projects in machine learning and NLP.
+I am an aspiring data scientist and i have projects in machine learning and NLP.
 I am currently working on deep learning and reinforcement learning models and trying to expand my expertise in python.
-I am looking forward to get a job working in data science or research using those tools and i hope this repository will help me to showcase my skills.
+I look forward to get a job working in data or research using those tools and i hope this repository will help me to showcase my skills.

 you can reach me on linkedin https://www.linkedin.com/in/tomer-katz-a21962165/